 Let’s assume that you paid $300,000 for this investment and the payments were made over seven years at an interest rate of 7%.
 That would translate into monthly payments of $4,528 over the course of the loan, with total principal and interest rates of $380,335.
 Does borrowing $300,000 for a practice that can produce at least $4 million in career earnings seem to be a worthwhile investment?
 The answer, of course, is “yes.”

 I’ve got even more good news for those who are looking to buy a chiropractic practice.
 Starting in 2018, the Small Business Administration (SBA) changed their lending requirements…in your favor!
 It is now possible to buy a chiropractic practice with a lower downpayment than ever before, which really tips the scales in favor of buying an established chiropractic practice vs starting one from scratch.
+In fact, we work with many lenders who will finance your chiropractic purchase with a down payment as low as 5% of the purchase price!
 This is yet another reason why it is a great time to buy a chiropractic practice!

 Advice…Before You Leap

 Before you leap into a startup or a purchase, here are a few quick suggestions:

 - Consider your financial position and the opportunities that you currently have.